Monitoring & RSMG

 A progress report is what you write for your Thesis Group, normally twice a year, to report on the progress you have made.
 Each will then be discussed at a Thesis Group meeting and the discussion is summarized on a form (RSMG2, RSMG3, etc.) that goes to RSMG.
-You will receive a feedback letter after RSMG, and your progress report will be deposited in the School Library.

 The numbering of these starts at 2 - this is because there is also an RSMG1 form in which you nominate your Thesis Group members.

 There is detailed guidance in the Guide to preparing reports for your Thesis Group.

 Each progress report must also have attached -

 - your Development Needs Analysis (DNA) form, if necessary (progress reports 4 and 6)